 In this case, it would mean getting money to buy a car.
 This is a good option as the loan is relatively easy to obtain and the interest rates on this kind of loan are lower than those of car finance companies in South Africa.

 There are a number on companies which offer car insurance to blacklisted car buyers.
 Conduct a simple online search to find a list of companies who will help you even if you have a poor credit record.

 You can apply for car finance online, so have the information you need with you.
 After you have filled out the application form, the company will contact you with a quote if they accept to lend you money for a car.

 What you should do before applying for a vehicle loan

-Being on the blacklist is not permanent, and you can work your way back to financial freedom by paying your debts on time and improving your credit score slowly but surely.
-If you are awarded car finance while blacklisted, it is imperative to pay your dues on time.
+Being on the blacklist is not permanent.
+And you can work your way back to financial freedom by paying your debts on time improving your credit score slowly but surely.
+If you get finance for a car while blacklisted it’s imperative to pay your dues on time.

 If you’re not blacklisted these banks in South Africa offer car finance:

 But in answer to the question… Which banks in South Africa give car finance to blacklisted people.
 Simple.
 None.